 Nine years ago, Ben Urwand saw a clip in which Budd Schulberg claims that in the 1930s, MGM studio chief Louis B. Mayer screened films for the German consul in Los Angeles and cut out anything the consul objected to.
 This prompted a long voyage through diplomatic archives that, as the author puts it in The Collaboration: Hollywood’s Pact With Hitler, show “for the first time the complex web of interactions between the American studios and the German government in the 1930s."
 And by "government," Urwand means the man in his subtitle: "It is time to remove the layers that have hidden the collaboration for so long and to reveal the historical connection between the most important individual of the twentieth century and the movie capital of the world."

 Budd Schulberg, author of What Makes Sammy Run?, was the son of B.P.
 Schulberg, Paramount’s chief.
 Budd also used to say that when Mayer read the novel, he told B.P. his son should be deported.
-There may have been a certain amount of lingering pique on the part of Schulberg fils.
+There may, therefore, have been a certain amount of lingering pique on the part of Schulberg fils.
 So the first question is, was Schulberg telling the truth about Mayer and the Nazi?

 Spoiler alert: You never find out.
 Urwand uncovered correspondence between Georg Gyssling, the German consul in question, and MGM, concerning films Gyssling didn't like and didn't want made.
 This is stitched in with previously reported facts about why It Can't Happen Here never got made and the laborious process of censoring F. Scott Fitzgerald’s script for Erich Maria Remarque's Three Comrades.
 But when it comes time to reveal Georg Gyssling's direct contact with Mayer, or indeed any other mogul around town, a curious thing happens.
 With regard to It Can't Happen Here, a proposed adaptation of Sinclair Lewis' novel about a fictitious American dictator, it can't be corroborated that Gyssling even contacted Joe Breen about it.
 Urwand is undeterred: "His presence in Los Angeles undoubtedly affected MGM's decision" to scuttle the film.
 Similar conclusions are drawn about the stillbirth of The Mad Dog of Europe, though "the evidence is inconclusive."

-In fact there is no smoking gun of a studio head writing to Gyssling with "Anything you say, old sport."
+In fact there is no smoking gun of any studio head ever writing to Gyssling with "Anything you say, old sport."
 Instead there are memos from Gyssling to studios, to Joseph Breen—the Hollywood figure with whom Gyssling worked most closely, although that fact isn't exactly highlighted—and to his bosses.
 Gyssling was aided both by the fact that Breen was an anti-Semite, and that a clause in the Code demanded that all nations had to be treated fairly.
 David Denby says in his generally excellent piece at The New Yorker, “Breen and Gyssling had overlapping briefs.
 Breen read every script before it went into production, and he used the ‘fairness’ justification to limit or kill any film that touched on Nazi Germany.”

 To read this attentively, you need an inexhaustible patience with endnotes along the lines of "Canty, 'Weekly Report 43,' April 22, 1933."
 Admittedly, interesting things do reside back there, such as Mayer's alleged desire to deport Schulberg and an observation that Thomas Doherty's rival history Hollywood and Hitler: 1933-39 relies on "trade papers."
 Also confined to endnotes is the passage from Jack Warner's autobiography in which the mogul talked of the studio's Germany head, a British Jew who Warner said was "murdered by Nazi killers in Berlin...They hit him with fists and clubs, and kicked the life out of him with their boots, and left him lying there."
 Urwand corrects Warner for misremembering the man’s name—it was Phil, not Joe Kaufman—and says that while Kaufman was beaten, he recovered, and "died peacefully in Stockholm."
 I remain unconvinced that this, or anything else Urwand cites, proves Warner was in no way influenced to withdraw from Germany in 1934 by having his employee beaten up.